matterandvoid-space/subscriptions/docs/fulcro.md

 # Future ideas

-Integrating with fulcro-inspect - probably by adding instrumentation inside of defregsub that happens based on a compiler flag, as well as during re-render - to allow inspecting how long subscriptions took to compute as well as which components they caused to be re-rendered.
+Integrating with fulcro-inspect - probably by adding instrumentation inside of defsub that happens based on a compiler flag, as well as during re-render - to allow inspecting how long subscriptions took to compute as well as which components they caused to be re-rendered.